kilroy-code/distributed-security/docs/risks.md

 # Risks facing Distributed Security, and how they are mitigated

 **Scope**: Clearly we cannot guarantee that a computer will continue to work after, say, an asteroid hits the earth.
-In our case, the asteroid is the possibility that quantum computing will break encryption.
+In our case, the asteroid is the possibility that [quantum computing or other advances will break encryption](https://www.technologyreview.com/2023/10/19/1081389/unbreakable-encryption-quantum-computers-cryptography-math-problems/).
 We're not discussing that here.

 **Encryption**: Distributed Security uses the standard, recommended encryption algorithms and parameters.
 See [krypto.mjs](../lib/krypto.mjs).
 Note that when we say "key", we are really referring to a set consisting of an RSA-OAEP keypair for encrypt/decrypt, and an ECDSA keypair for sign/verify.
 Encryption of messages and wrapping of keys is done with a one-time use AES-GCM symmetric key for the payload, and an RSA-OAEP asymmetric encryption of the symmetric key for each intended decryptor.
 See [implementation.md](implementation.md).